raspberrypilearning/weather-station-guide/temp-probe.md

 print(temp_probe)
 ```

-The current temperature is recorded in a text file at /sys/bus/w1/devices/28*/w1_slave
+The current temperature is recorded in a text file at `sys/bus/w1/devices/28*/w1_slave`.
-If we the current temperature, we can first check the contents of this file.
+If we need the current temperature, we can first check the contents of this file.

 Open up `lxterminal` and then try the following command: